- Why the Americas?

 - Playa del Carmen

 Mexico is very popular with North American Retirees.
 There are many large and small Expat communities to provide new friends and experiences.
 And you also have lots of choices for where and how you want to live.
-Obviously, if you want a beachfront luxury condo in Acapulco or Cozumel, you aren’t looking for cheap.
+If you want a beachfront luxury condo in Acapulco or Cozumel, you aren’t looking for cheap!
 But in most places, a couple can live very comfortably for $2,500 per month or less.
 All-in-all, a great choice.

 #2.
 Ecuador – Diverse, Beautiful, and Inexpensive

 Ecuador, specifically Cuenca, has been creeping near the top of several lists for a few years.
 But when you add weight to the economic factors, it rose just enough to edge out number 2.
 Ecuador’s cost of living plus rent is an astounding 27% of USA/NYC.
 But surprisingly, this is only 4th best among our countries.
 If you combine that low rate with no need for a car, you can start to understand how much we saved when we lived there.
 We did very well on our monthly Social Security.